Decoding in the presence of ISI without interleaving -- ORBGRAND-AI: ISI Channel Description

 The standard structure of an interleaved communication system is shown in Fig. \ref{fig:system}.
 For the channel, we consider a linear model

 where $k'\in\mathbb{Z}^+$ denotes the symbol time scale, $X_{k'}$ is the complex-valued transmitted symbol, $N_{k'}$ is complex white Gaussian noise, and $h_{k'}$ denotes the discrete representation of the channel impulse response at the time of the transmission.
 We use $k'$ as we use $k$ later to denote the information bits in a codeword as per convention.
 ISI is generally the result of time dispersion imparted on the transmitted signal.
+We shall denote, unless otherwise stated, random variables by capital letters and sample values or constants by lower case letters.
+Vectors and matrices we shall denote by underlining.
+We denote the dimensions of vectors and matrices using superscripts and specific coordinates within the matrices and vectors with subscripts.